arjbhat/ImageProcessing/USEME.md

 - `sepia image-name [mask-image] dest-image-name` (Find the sepia version of an image to create a new image, referred to henceforth by the given destination name)
-    - Must have already loaded or created an image with the given name
+    - Must have already loaded or created an image with the given name.
     - If mask image is provided, only parts overlapped with black in the mask image are changed.
     - If mask image is provided, an image with that name must also have been loaded or created.
     - If mask image is provided, the mask image must be the same size as the image.
     - example: `sepia img yellowed-img`
     - example: `sepia img mask-name yellowed-img`

+- `downscale dest-height dest-width image-name dest-image-name` (Create a smaller version of an image)
+    - Must have already loaded or created an image with the given name.
+    - The dest-height must be greater than 0 and less than or equal to the image height.
+    - The dest-width must be greater than 0 and less than or equal to the image width.
+    - example: `downscale 50 50 img small-img`
+    - example: `downscale 50 100 img small-img`

+- `size image-name` (get the dimensions of an image)
+    - Must have already loaded or created an image with the given name.
+    - example: `size img`

 - `menu` (Print supported instruction list)
     - Can be run at any point